Towards numerical two-loop integrand reduction: Description of the method

 At one loop, $P$ consists of terms depending solely on the external kinematics and the so-called spurious terms, which are specific to each cut.
 The spurious terms, although necessary for the reduction at the integrand level, do not contribute to the final result as they integrate to zero.
 The final result is determined by the coefficients that depend only on the external kinematics and multiply the appropriately chosen basis of integrals.
 At two loops, the existence of spurious terms that integrate to zero is less straightforward: there are certainly spurious terms compiled by the loop momenta and the transverse directions over the external momenta, whenever present.
 Nevertheless, the simple one-loop picture is spoiled by the fact that the integrals in Eq.~(\ref{integral}) obey a set of IBP identities, resulting in a set of master integrals, which are then evaluated using different techniques.
 In this paper, we do not address the issue of IBP reduction: we assume that all the integrals resulting from the integrand reduction are, or will be, available numerically, as happens for the one-loop case.

 Returning to the solution of Eq.~(\ref{integrand reduction}), let us first address the case of $d=4-2\epsilon$ dimensions.
 The cut equations fix a subset of the eleven parameters needed to fully describe the loop momenta.
-Assuming that the set of monomials $m_i$ $(i=1, \ldots, M)$ parametrizing a given polynomial $P$ is established, then an $M\times M$ matrix, $\cal M$, is obtained by evaluating the monomials on the solution to the cut equation, by assigning random values to its free parameters.
-The numerator can be cast in the form
+Assuming that the set of monomials $m_i$ $(i=1, \ldots, M)$ parametrizing a given polynomial $P$ is established, then an $M\times M$ matrix, $\cal M$, is obtained by evaluating the monomials on the solution to the cut equation, by assigning $M$ random values to the free parameters of the vector $\vec{X}$, obtaining thus $M$ instances of it, i.e. $\vec{X}_j,\; j=1,\ldots,M$, and then computing the elements of the matrix ${\cal M}$, as follows: ${\cal M}_{i,j}\equiv m_i(\vec{X}_j)$.
+The numerator ${\cal N}(\vec{X},d)$ can be cast in the form